mesosphere/marathon/README.md

 ### Command Line Options

-There are some command line options that can influence how Marathon works.
+The following options can influence how Marathon works:

 * `--master`: The URL of the Mesos master.
 The format is a comma-delimited list of of hosts like `zk://host1:port,host2:port/mesos`.
 Pay particular attention to the